Find It Locally

 APR Improvement Program (AIP)

 Provides funding, technical assistance, and business planning to farms with land that has been protected through the Agricultural Preservation Restriction (APR) Program.
 The program assists with issues of economic viability, environmental sustainability, resource conservation, ownership control, modernization of infrastructure and other issues that may enhance the long term continued use of the agricultural resource.
-Grants capped at $25,000-$100,000 are available primarily for identified capital improvements that will support or enhance the APR farm property.
-The next deadline for applications is May 7, 2019.
+Grants capped at $60,000-$125,000 with a 20% required match are available primarily for identified capital improvements that will support or enhance the APR farm property.
+These grants are typically offered annually, with the application deadline in spring.

 Farm Viability Enhancement Program

-Offers grants capped at $25,000-125,000 for farmers environmental, technical, and business planning assistance to expand, upgrade, and modernize existing operations.
-Capital to implement improvements recommended in the viability plan is available in exchange for an agricultural covenant on the farm property for a fixed term of five or ten years.
+Offers grants capped at $75,000-165,000 for farmers environmental, technical, and business planning assistance to expand, upgrade, and modernize existing operations.
+Capital to implement improvements recommended in the viability plan is available in exchange for an agricultural covenant on the farm property for a fixed term of 10-15 years.
 Farmer-friendly application and process.
-The next deadline for applications is May 7, 2019.
+These grants are typically offered annually, with the application deadline in spring.

 Massachusetts Food Ventures Program

-This program provides grants of $100,000-$500,000 to support food ventures that are sited primarily in or near communities of low or moderate income and will improve access to Massachusetts-grown food products through the development of collaborations with local agricultural enterprises and private/public entities.
+This program provides grants of up to $250,000 to support food ventures that are sited primarily in or near communities of low or moderate income and will improve access to Massachusetts-grown food products through the development of collaborations with local agricultural enterprises and private/public entities.
 Key areas for investment include: food processing infrastructure to meet the needs of the expanding local food system; improved distribution systems to support opportunities for equitable access to fresh local food; and retail outlet strategies that enhance access to healthy food.These are reimbursement grants with a required 50% match.
-The next deadline for applications is May 20, 2019.
+For questions regarding the RFR, applicants can email Rose.Arruda@mass.gov.
+These grants are typically offered annually, with the application deadline in late spring.
+Last year’s application can be found here.

 Matching Enterprise Grants Program (MEGA)

 This program is designed to help with business expansion on new and beginning farms.
-MEGA will provide technical assistance and business planning help, and then will provide up to $10,000 for farm improvement strategies.
+MEGA will provide technical assistance and business planning help, and then will provide up to $10,000, $20,000, or $30,000, based on the number of years the farm has been in business, minimum gross income, and whether the farm has received a prior MEGA award.
 Funding provided from this Program will be made available on a one-to-one matching grant basis.
-The next deadline for applications is May 7, 2019.
+These grants are typically offered annually, with the application deadline in spring.

 Stewardship Assistance and Restoration on APRs (SARA)

 This program offers grants to clear or reclaim inactive fields that have been protected under the Agricultural Preservation Restriction (APR) Program and that are currently out of production through no fault of the current owner.
 Examples of eligible projects include clearing vegetation, pulling rocks or stumps, cutting back grown in field edges, or reseeding or applying soil or crop amendments to inactive cropland or pastureland in order to bring it back into production.
-Grant awards can cover up to 85% of total project costs, up to $25,000.
-The next deadline for applications will be in Spring 2020.
+Grant awards can cover up to 85% of total project costs, up to $35,000.
+These grants are typically offered annually, with the application deadline in early spring.

 Urban Agriculture Program

 This program offers grants to established urban farmers, educational and health institutions, non-profits, and municipalities to leverage collective resources and support commercial projects designed to increase the production, processing, and marketing of produce grown and sold in urban centers across Massachusetts.
 Their purpose is to promote strategies to address food insecurity and to increase access of fresh, local produce in urban neighborhoods with a high concentration of low-moderate income residents.
 These grants fund long-term capital expenses such as infrastructure upgrades, land acquisition, or equipment purchases.
 Grants for community garden projects are capped at $15,000, grants for commercial urban agriculture projects are capped at $50,000, and grants for land acquisition are capped at $100,000.
 The program does not offer funding to community/private gardens in which food is produced for personal consumption.
 A 25% match is required for all land requests and other requests that exceed $15,000.
-The next deadline for applications is May 15, 2019.
+For questions regarding the RFR, applicants can email Rose.Arruda@mass.gov.
+These grants typically are offered annually, with the application deadline in late spring.
+Last year’s application can be found here.

 Workforce Training Fund

 The Workforce Training Fund Program (WTFP) provides resources to Massachusetts businesses to fund training for current and newly hired employees.
 In order to qualify, businesses must pay into the Fund; all for-profit companies automatically pay into the fund, and some non-profit organizations do as well.
 A wide range of types of training can be funded, with the caveat that courses that a company is legally mandated to provide (such as OSHA training) are not eligible for funding under this program.
-Three types of grants are available through the Workforce Training Fund: General Program Training Grants, which offer grants of up to $250,000 to businesses of all sizes; Express Program Training Grants, which offer grants up to $30,000 per company per calendar year and $3,000 per employee per course to businesses with no more than 100 employees; and Small Business Direct Access Grants, which address small-scale training needs by making training slots available free of charge to businesses with no more than 100 employees.
+Two types of grants are available through the Workforce Training Fund: General Program Training Grants, which offer grants of up to $250,000 to businesses of all sizes, and Express Program Training Grants, which offer grants up to $30,000 per company per calendar year and $3,000 per employee per course to businesses with no more than 100 employees.